mikepan/GameEngineBook/text/02-FirstGame.md

 Source: NASA.

 Before we start, go to the Modifiers panel and apply the Mirror Modifier.
-If you don't do that, the shark can't have a different texture for each of its sides[md]instead, it would use the same texture flipped in the model.
+If you don't do that, the shark can't have a different texture for each of its sides-instead, it would use the same texture flipped in the model.
 Also, you will no longer need the background images.
-You can turn them off or remove them from the file[md]both options can be found in the Background Images panel in the 3D View Properties menu.
+You can turn them off or remove them from the file-both options can be found in the Background Images panel in the 3D View Properties menu.

 To start creating a UV texture, you need to switch to Edit mode and call the UV Mapping menu (U).
 This menu has different mapping options.
 We will be using the first one,  Unwrap, which is a semi-automatic way to calculate the optimal stretching for the 2D texture.
 The result can be seen and edited in the UV/Image Editor.

 In the Editor menu, click Image  New, and in the pop-up menu, set UV Test Grid and confirm.
 This will produce a sample image where you can check in the 3D model as to how stretched the map image (texture) will be, once it is re-projected onto the shark model.
 If you look at Figure 2.13, you should spot a problem with the default unwrapping: the image on the side of the shark is too stretched and does not have enough resolution.
-While the shark tail has a high resolution, that doesn't correspond to its need (the tail is small after all)[md]the smaller the squares of the UV test grid, the higher the pixel-per-face ratio.
+While the shark tail has a high resolution, that doesn't correspond to its need (the tail is small after all)-the smaller the squares of the UV test grid, the higher the pixel-per-face ratio.

 \*\*\*Insert Fig02-13.tif